Goughton History, Family Crest & Coats of Arms

 Early History of the Goughton family

 This web page shows only a small excerpt of our Goughton research.
-Another 65 words (5 lines of text) covering the years 1592 and 1677 are included under the topic Early Goughton History in all our PDF Extended History products and printed products wherever possible.
+Another 65 words (5 lines of text) covering the years 1592, 1677 and 1636 are included under the topic Early Goughton History in all our PDF Extended History products and printed products wherever possible.

 Goughton Spelling Variations

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Goughton include Gorton, Gorten, Gortin and others.

 Early Notables of the Goughton family (pre 1700)